richpeck/exception_handler/README.md

 [[ locales ]]

-The `ExceptionHandler` view is populated by `@exception.description`, which pulls from the `locales`.
+The `ExceptionHandler` view is populated by [`@exception.description`](app/models/exception_handler/exception.rb#L121), which pulls from the `locales`.

 By default, only the `404` and `500` locales are defined:

 [[ locales ]]

-If you want custom messages, you need to create the following:
+If you want custom messages, you need the following:

     # config/locales/en.yml
     en:
       exception_handler:
-        not_found: "Your locale here"
+        not_found: "Your message here"
         internal_server_error: "This is a test to show the %{status} of the error"

 You also get access to `%{message}` and `%{status}`, both inferring data from the `@exception` object.